akshay-hulkuli/React-flask-API/README.md

 # React-flask-API
-In this repository we are connecting react application to a python api build by flask.The api takes multiple images from the local machine and returns a list of images.
+In this repository we are connecting react application to a python api build by flask.The api takes multiple images from the local machine and returns a list of images. how to make this work?
+Step1 : Install node and React
+    download nodejs and install it.